HeavenSleep/rh294-ansible-resources/Intro.md

 ## Why use Ansible

-Ansible is the most straight forward, simplest abd yet still powerful automation software.
+Ansible is the most straight forward, simplest and yet still powerful automation software.

 It use [SSH](https://en.wikipedia.org/wiki/Secure_Shell) to connect to remote machines with no more requirements on the target machine.